-- These monthly returns are then used to generate hundreds of scenarios, representing a spectrum of possible performance for the modeled asset classes.
-Success rates are based on these scenarios.
+- The monthly returns are then used to generate 1,000 different scenarios, representing a spectrum of possible return outcomes for the modeled asset classes.
+Analytical results are directly based on these scenarios.

 - Extreme market movements may occur more often than in the model.

 - Some asset classes have relatively short histories.
-Expected results for each asset class may differ from our assumptions—with those for classes with limited histories potentially diverging more.
+Actual long–term results for each asset class going forward may differ from our assumptions—with those for asset classes with limited histories potentially diverging more.

-- The model assumes no month–to–month correlations among asset class returns.
-It does not reflect the average periods of “bull” and “bear” markets, which can be longer than those modeled.
+- The model assumes no month–to–month correlations among asset class returns ("correlation" is a measure of the degree in which returns are related or dependent upon each other).
+It does not reflect the average duration of “bull” and “bear” markets, which can be longer than those in the modeled scenarios.